Acne & Scarring Treatment in New York City

 For many patients, once acne lesions clear up or are removed, they leave behind discolorations and indentations on the skin.
 In many cases, acne can lead to scarring, especially if it is severe.
 Scars may form after acne has healed and cleared, and may vary from person to person.
 Some people may have small flat scars that are not very noticeable and others may suffer from more visible and indented scars on the face or affected area.
 Acne scarring is most often caused by larger acne lesions, such as cysts or nodules, which can swell and rupture, causing a break in the wall of the individual pore.
 Infected material from the inflamed lesion can spill out through this break and can affect the nearby healthy tissue, leading to the appearance of a scar.

 Although not harmful, most people are bothered by the unattractive appearance of these scars and seek treatment to remove or significantly reduce their appearance.
+Our doctors have a variety of treatments available to treat and minimize the appearance of acne scars.

 What are the Types of Acne Scars?